sbuff25/RenderManager/README.md

 ## Configuration

-Settings are saved to `wain_config.json` in the same folder.
+Settings are saved to `wane_config.json` in the working directory.

 ## Troubleshooting